-How Workers’ Compensation Works in Arkansas
+How Workers’ Compensation Works in Fort Smith, Arkansas

 Nearly every employer in Arkansas is required to carry Workers’ Compensation insurance for their workers.
 These benefits are a standard part of any job and are not something that you should ever be billed for or have any pay deducted to cover.
-When you are injured in an accident at work or begin suffering from a repetitive stress injury or illness brought on by workplace conditions, you can file for workers’ comp. to get the coverage you need for missed wages and medical expenses.
+When you are injured in an accident at work or begin suffering from a repetitive stress injury or illness brought on by workplace conditions, you can file for workers’ comp to get the benefits you need for missed wages and medical expenses.

 Instead of suing for work-related injuries or conditions, Workers’ Compensation allows you to file and get the benefits you need without having to prove your case.
 If you were to sue for injuries instead, you would need to take your employer to court and prove that they somehow caused your injuries through negligence before the court will award you damages.
-With workers’ comp., you merely need to prove that you sustained an injury or contracted a serious condition at work or because of workplace conditions, and you do not need to prove your employer’s fault.
+With workers’ comp, you merely need to prove that you sustained an injury or contracted a serious condition at work or because of workplace conditions, and you do not need to prove your employer’s fault.

 If you were injured by your employer’s intentional actions or you were injured by a third party, you may still be able to sue.
 There are also certain other exceptions that may allow you to sue, including when your employer does not carry the required workers’ comp. insurance.
 Otherwise, your right to sue your employer for workplace injuries is typically blocked, and you are required to file through Workers’ Compensation instead of the courts.

-The benefits that you receive from Workers’ Compensation typically depend on what injury or condition you suffer from and what your wages were at the time of your injury.
-Workers’ comp. works to pay both wage-loss benefits and medical benefits to cover your injury.
+The benefits that you receive from workers’ compensation typically depend on what injury or condition you suffer from and what your wages were at the time of your injury.
+Workers’ comp works to pay both wage-loss benefits and medical benefits to cover your injury.

-Wage-loss payments from workers’ comp. work to replace your paycheck and allow you to continue to support your family while you are recovering from your injury or your injury prevents you from working.
+Wage-loss payments from workers’ comp work to replace your paycheck and allow you to continue to support your family while you are recovering from your injury or your injury prevents you from working.
 These wage-loss payments usually cover 2/3 of your wages while you cannot work.

 Medical benefits cover any necessary or helpful medical costs you face because of the injury or condition.
 When you are injured at work or suffer a work-related condition, you must use an approved healthcare provider who will be the central person responsible for your ongoing care.
 Any care they suggest or recommend should be covered, including work with specialists, physical therapists, occupational therapists, and other healthcare providers.
 As long as you keep up with the healthcare plan, any costs you face for medical care should be covered.